Try this beginner whole wheat sourdough bread recipe for a healthier twist on your favorite classic sourdough loaf.

 From that, I’m able to take advice and tips from many experienced bloggers and forge my own path accordingly. 🙂

 Anyway, I do have some tips specifically for those of you who are new to baking sourdough.

 - Use new-ish flour.
 Don’t use flour that has sat in your pantry for 9 months.
 It might be “dead.”
 This happened with my first starter – I used old flour and it never bubbled or became active.
 Use fresh stuff!

-- Start your loaf first thing in the morning, or right before bed.
+- Start your loaf first thing in the morning or right before bed.
 Not enough time rising is the #1 cause of sad, pitiful loaves.
 They really need 6-10 hours to do their thing.
-I either start first thing, let rise all day and bake for dinner, or I start before bed then bake first thing in the morning.
+I either start first thing, let rise all day and bake for dinner, or I start before bed and then bake first thing in the morning.

-- If you don’t have a dutch oven, you can use a roasting pan with a lid.
+- If you don’t have a Dutch oven, you can use a roasting pan with a lid.
 Sourdough typically needs to steam and continue to rise in the oven!